-Management and the Board perform regular reviews of the risk of climate change and GHG emissions to ensure awareness of emerging issues that impact our strategy and to ensure the effectiveness of our responses in managing this risk at a more granular, operational level.
-For example, as part of the annual strategic planning cycle, the Executive Committee and the Board assess how climate and GHG emissions may affect the pace of the energy transition and the long-term implications for Shell’s current portfolio.
+Management, the Board and Board committees review the risk of climate change and GHG emissions to ensure awareness of emerging issues that may impact our strategy and to ensure the effectiveness of our responses in managing this risk at a more granular, operational level.
+For example, as part of the annual planning cycle, the Executive Committee and the Board assess how climate change and GHG emissions may affect the pace of the energy transition, business emission reduction plans and the implications for Shell’s current portfolio.

 Internal audits and investigations processes

 Shell’s Internal Audit and Investigations (SIAI) team provides independent and objective assurance and advises management and the Board on the adequacy and effectiveness of our risk management and internal controls.

 For example, SIAI conducted four GHG audits during 2022 to test whether controls are adequately designed and operating effectively to mitigate the identified risks.
 The controls tested covered GHG emissions measurement, reporting and forecasting and abatement projects.
 Additionally, SIAI conducted two audits focused on decarbonisation of industry sectors and nature based solutions.

 On an annual basis, all directors are required to provide an attestation of their business’s or function’s compliance with our HSSE & SP Control Framework and to report this to Shell’s CEO.
 This includes the assessment of the effectiveness of the internal controls in managing climate-related risks.